Mnetěš: Geography

 Mnetěš is located about 22 km southeast of Litoměřice and 29 km north of Prague.
-It lies in the Lower Eger Table. Říp Mountain, connected with the legend of Czech forefather, is located in the municipal territory.
-With an altitude of 461 m, it is the highest point of the whole Lower Eger Table region.
+It lies in the Lower Ohře Table. Říp Mountain, connected with the legend of Czech forefather, is located in the municipal territory.
+With an altitude of 461 m, it is the highest point of the whole Lower Ohře Table region.

 History

-The first written mention of Mnetěš is in a deed of Ottokar I of Bohemia from 1226.
-From 1603 until the 19th century, it was owned by the Lobkowicz family.
+The first written mention of Mnetěš is in a deed of King Ottokar I from 1226.
+From 1603 until the establishment of an independent municipality in the 19th century, it was owned by the Lobkowicz family.
+The name of the municipality changed several times until 1922, when it was definitely changed from Netěš to Mnetěš.

+Demographics

 Transport

-The D8 motorway runs through the municipality.
+The D8 motorway from Prague to Ústí nad Labem runs through the municipality.

+Mnetěš is located on a railway line of local importance heading from Straškov to Vraňany.

 Sights

-The most important building is the Rotunda of Saint George on the top of Říp, protected as a national cultural monument.
+The most important building is the Rotunda of Saint George on the top of Říp, protected together with the entire mountain as a national cultural monument.
 It was built around 1039 and it is one of the oldest preserved Romanesque buildings in the country.
-The church was extended and consecrated in 1126, the entrance was moved in 1869–1881.
+The church was extended and consecrated in 1126.
+The entrance was moved in 1869–1881.